thedatamonk/Udacity-DRLND/README.md

 ![Unity Banana environment](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/June/5b1ab4b0_banana/banana.gif)

+**NOTE:**
+1. This project was completed in the Udacity Workspace, but the project can also be completed on a local Machine.
+Instructions on how to download and setup Unity ML environments can be found in [Unity ML-Agents Github repo](https://github.com/Unity-Technologies/ml-agents).
-**NOTE:** The environment provided by Udacity is similar to, but **not identical to** the Banana Collector environment on the [Unity ML-Agents Github page](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector).
+2. The environment provided by Udacity is similar to, but **not identical to** the Banana Collector environment on the [Unity ML-Agents Github page](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector).

 ## Environment
 The **state space** has `37` dimensions each of which is a continuous variable.
 It includes the agent's velocity, along with ray-based perception of objects around the agent's forward direction.